aldefouw/redcap_calc_value_differences/README.md

 This library is currently only tested against REDCap 7.1.2.
 This is the only version that will work for analysis out of the box.

-However, it was designed to be easily extensible to support additonal versions in the future.
+However, it was designed to be easily extensible to support additional versions in the future.

 To add compatibility to another version of REDCap, you'll need to create a version file within the following folder: